-Traveling solo in Barcelona
+Travelling solo in Barcelona

 Things to do

-Explore the city
+#1 Explore the city

-Check out some Gaudi architecture
+#2 Check out some Gaudí architecture

 - La Sagrada Familia– This is the largest unfinished Roman Catholic church in the world and its design is similar to that of a fairy tale.
-We can provide you with fast track tickets here, so you do not have to stand in long queues.

-Escape to the great outdoors
+#Escape to the great outdoors

-Catch a soccer match
+#4 Catch a soccer match

 There is no better form of solidarity than a gathering of FC Barcelona fans at Camp Nou for a soccer match.
-For those traveling solo, attending a soccer match will put you right in the middle of thousands of pumped up fans who are always looking for an excuse to befriend a fellow supporter.
+For those travelling solo, attending a soccer match will put you right in the middle of thousands of pumped-up fans who are always looking for an excuse to befriend a fellow supporter.
 Prior to the match, fans celebrate with music, dance and chanting, which makes for a spectacular show in itself as it represents the strong sporting culture of Barcelona.
-You will never be alone at Barcelona FC match and, who knows, you may even end up sharing a few drinks with fellow fans as if they were your best friends.
+You will never be alone at the Barcelona FC match and, who knows, you may even end up sharing a few drinks with fellow fans as if they were your best friends.

-Visit a bar
+#5 Visit a bar

 Take a break from all the action and attend a language meet up generally in a bar.
 Language meet ups are exactly what they sound like, they are an event where people from all over the world meet and help improve their language skills while enjoying a few drinks.
-A simple google search will tell you your nearest meet up and they promise to be a good night with a great variety of like minded people.
+A simple google search will tell you your nearest meet up and they promise to be a good night with a great variety of like-minded people.

 The Wild Rover

-There is no better welcome and feeling that you belong than taking a trip to an Irish bar!
+There is no better welcome and feel that you belong than taking a trip to an Irish bar!
 Proclaimed as “the best from Irish Bars in Barcelona” The Wild Rover is quite a popular Irish bar in Barcelona, both by locals and other international visitors.
 Providing a wide variety of alcoholic drinks as well as Live sports TV showing some of the greatest matches in Europe.
 The Pub is situated in the heart of Barcelona, nearby La Rambla.

 Where to eat